mryingster/MathSheets/ReadMe.md

 To Do
 -----
 * Make usage of InkScape not based on hardcoded path to BIN
-* Remove template and generate complete SVG code
-* Variable number of problems based on arguments
 * Variable limit of number sizes based on arguments
 * Variable type of problems based on arguments